A Greek Tragedy for our Times

 What the financial aristocracy is doing to Greece is what they intend for the whole of Europe.
 A social counter-revolution is taking place which was barely conceivable a few years ago.
 Broad layers of the population are being condemned to poverty, unemployment, sickness and even death to secure the profit demands of the international financial aristocracy.

-Can’t disagree with that, and the only to prevent this from taking place is for other countries to do what the Greeks are doing, and make it impossible for their politicians to implement this programme.
+Can’t disagree with that, and the only to prevent this from taking place is for other countries to do what the Greeks are doing, and make it impossible for their politicians to implement this program.

 The European Union always talks about solidarity between its members as the linking principle of European unity.
 So I want to express my solidarity with Greece, not with the inept politicians who have done so much to bring about the current crisis, but with the tens of thousands of ordinary Greeks whose lives are being ripped apart by the new austerity regime, and to those who are currently fighting it.